axibase/atsd/sql/examples/regularize.md

   WITH INTERPOLATE(30 SECOND, LINEAR, INNER, EXTEND)
 ```

-The value at 08:00:00 is set to first raw value at 08:00:18 because the prior value at 02:00:05 was not available in the `INNER` mode.
+The value at 08:00:00 is set to first raw value at 08:00:18 because the prior value at 02:00:05 is not available in the `INNER` mode.

 ```ls
 | datetime                 | value  |